Or: how to create your very own living, breathing fantasy world...

 But of course, these thirteen rooms of dreams and nightmares are his magical places, so now it's time for you to make yours.

-At midday on 6th October 1990 John Trevillian stepped into a three-bedroomed, semi-detached, ex-council house in Essex and started a personal journey that grew into a twenty-five year project: To take a standard English dwelling and transform it into a wonderland of inspirational locations, each set in a different time and place.
+At midday on 6th October 1990 John Tode stepped into a three-bedroomed, semi-detached, ex-council house in Essex and started a personal journey that grew into a twenty-five-year project: To take a the UK's most ordinary house and transform it into a wonderland of inspirational locations, each set in a different time and place.

 The photographs and information included on this website are the result.